AgriScience Program – Projects: 2. Eligibility

 3. Technology transfer (commercialization/adoption phase)

-• Activities in this area can focus on greenhouse gas emissions reduction or carbon sequestration, climate change adaption, soil health, water quality, air quality, biodiversity, and plastics.
+• Activities in this area can focus on greenhouse gas emissions reduction or carbon sequestration, climate change adaptation, soil health, water quality, air quality, biodiversity, and reduction of plastics in agriculture

 • Activities in this area can focus on developing emerging technologies that address issues such as labour challenges, increasing productivity, improving input use efficiency, supporting alternative production systems and increasing value-added domestic and export sales of agriculture, food and agri-based industrial products.

-Proposals will be expected to include activities which address environmental issues.
-Unlike AgriScience Clusters Component, there will not be a minimum target for these expenditures; however, proposals with no or limited environmental research investment will be deemed a low priority.
+Note: Proposals with no or limited environmental research investment will be deemed a low priority.

 Indigenous knowledge and science priorities